The Power of Amortization on Minimizing Total Completion Time with Explorable Uncertainty: Appendix

-We continue the study on variable testing times setting.
-We first enhance the analysis framework in~\cite{DBLP:conf/waoa/AlbersE20} and improve the competitive ratio of the deterministic algorithm in~\cite{DBLP:conf/waoa/AlbersE20} from $4$ to $1+\sqrt{2} \approx 2.4143$.
+Different settings have been studied before.
+In this work, we first consider the variable testing times setting.
+We enhance the analysis framework in Albers and Eckl (2020) and improve the analysis of the competitive ratio of their deterministic single machine algorithm from $4$ to $1+\sqrt{2} \approx 2.4143$.
 Using the new analysis framework, we propose a new deterministic algorithm that further improves the competitive ratio to $2.316513$.
 The new framework also enables us to develop a randomized algorithm improving the expected competitive ratio from $3.3794$ to $2.152271$.
+We further show that with $m$~machines, by extending the framework of Gong et al. (2024), there exists a deterministic $2.77629-(0.45977/m)$-competitive algorithm and a randomized $2.51098-(0.3587/m)$-competitive algorithm.
+The performance of the algorithms on multiple machines when $m = 1$ matches the current best algorithms on a single machine for variable testing times shown in this paper.

 \hide{ In this work, we study a scheduling problem with explorable uncertainty.
 In this model, jobs are available initially with upper limits of their (real) processing times.
 The processing time of a job can be reduced potentially by testing the job, which takes a testing time that may vary according to the job.
 The job can be otherwise executed untested, which takes the upper limit of its processing time.
 The algorithm does not know the real processing time before testing the job.
 On the other hand, an optimal offline algorithm knows how much the jobs' processing time will be reduced before testing.
 However, the optimal schedule also needs to test a job in order to execute it in its real processing time.
 Therefore, the challenge to the algorithm is to decide which jobs to be tested and how to order the tasks.
 In this paper, we focus on the objective of minimizing the total completion times on a single machine.